aadarsharma/Transafer/apps/bank-webhook/README.md

-# WWorking of the Dummy Endpoints
+# Working of the Dummy Endpoints

 ### 1. Adding Money
 ![Adding 100](./bank-webhook-images/5.png)